prince1811/prince1811/README.md

 - 👋 Hi, I’m @prince1811
 - 👀 I’m interested in building softwares
 - 🌱 I’m currently learning data structure and algorithm in depth
-- 📫 How to reach me ...
+- 📫 Reach out to me on Linkedin https://www.linkedin..com/in/prince-shaw-bb8a9915b

 <!---
 prince1811/prince1811 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.